vincentyfront/vincentyfront.github.io/_pages/projects.md

     <em>January 2022 – May 2022</em> <br />
     <ul class="exp_ul">
         <li>Accessed customer data from vendor’s API and cleaned music preference data using pandas</li>
-        <li>Leveraged cosine similarity in scikit learn to develop a matching algorithm using a customer’s music preferences</li>
+        <li>Leveraged cosine similarity in scikit learn to develop a matching algorithm using a customer’s music preferences which the stakeholder used in the development of their product</li>
     </ul>
     </span>
 </p>